slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Aspire to move past room-mates, commutes, alarm clocks and calendars.
 (Naval Ravikant)
 - Own my house on a few acres with clean water river frontage, and assets I can enjoy & be creative with (car, bike, music equipment, tools, etc)
 - How to reduce your expenses without sacrificing your quality of life?
 Geoarbitrage.
 Car: max 10K.
 Job: live next to it.
 Income doesn’t make you rich. spending habits do.
 - The opposite of play isn’t work, it’s depression.
-Create a life you don't need a vacation from.
-Making money in order to consume goods can't mankinds's sole purpose on this planet.
+Create a life you don’t need a vacation from.
+Making money in order to consume goods can’t mankinds’s sole purpose on this planet.
 - 3 hobbies: one creative, one to keep in shape and one to make money.
 - House + work + third place.
 We drink to loosen our tongues.
 Feel like a local celebrity: everybody knows who you are.
 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.